mendix/docs/content/en/docs/support/_index.md

 If you have questions about [Mendix Academy](https://academy.mendix.com/link/home) these will normally be handled by the Academy team.

 You can contact Mendix Academy directly at [academy@mendix.com](mailto:academy@mendix.com).
-Your email will be answered within 3 business days.
+Mendix Academy may take 3-5 business days to reply to your inquiry.

 If you have passed a Mendix certification, Mendix Academy will need 3-5 business days to prepare your certificate.
 You do not need to raise a support ticket as it will only be forwarded to the Academy team.